BIG-MAP/F2Opt/README.md

 # F2Opt

-Optimizer applications for the FINALES2 materials acceleration platform (MAP).
+Optimiser application for the FINALES2 materials acceleration platform (MAP).

-## Optimizers
+## Optimiser

-### src/ocond.py

-* Optimise conductivity as a function of electrolyte formulation.
-* Data is sourced from experiment and simulation.
-* The surrogate model is a multi-source single-objective Gaussian process regression model.
+The main functionality of the optimiser code is implemented in `src/main.py`.

-Run `$ python -m src.ocond --help` to see required arguments.
+Run `$ python -m src.main --help` to see the required arguments.

+A configuration file is required to run the optimiser.
+See `config/ocond.json` as an example.

 ## Requirements

-Developed with Python 3.10.10.
+The code is developed with Python 3.10.10.
-Requirements are specified in `requirements.txt`.
+The required Python packages are specified in `requirements.txt`.

 ## Tests